 - Combine methods: Use baking soda soak followed by sun bleaching for gradual, even whitening

-- Don't rush: Gradual bleaching produces more even results than aggressive treatments
+- Don't rush: Gradual bleaching produces more even results

-- Rinse thoroughly: Whatever method you use, rinse multiple times to remove all bleaching agents
+- Rinse thoroughly: Whatever method you use, rinse multiple times

 - Store properly: After bleaching, store in a cool, dry place to prevent yellowing